How to Define Your Brand Voice: Frameworks, Examples, and a Practical Guide

 Building Your Brand Voice Guide: Step by Step

-- Interview your customers — How do they describe your brand?
-What adjectives do they use?
-Their perception is your actual voice, whether you defined it or not.
+- Interview your customers — Ask how they describe you and which adjectives they reach for.
+Their perception is your actual voice, whether or not you ever defined it on purpose.

-- Define 3-4 voice attributes — Pick them from your audit and customer interviews.
-Avoid generic words (professional, innovative) in favor of specific ones (plainspoken, gently provocative, technically precise).
+- Define 3-4 voice attributes — Pull them from the audit and the interviews.
+Skip generic filler (professional, innovative) for something with edges (plainspoken, gently provocative, technically precise).

-- Write "this but not that" for each attribute — This is your quality control mechanism.
+- Write "this but not that" for each — This is your quality-control mechanism.
+Do it for every attribute, no exceptions.

-- Create sample copy in five contexts — Website hero, email subject line, customer support reply, social media post, error message.
-Write the same information five different ways, all in your brand voice.
+- Create sample copy in five contexts — Website hero, email subject line, support reply, social post, error message.
+Same information, five renderings, all unmistakably your voice.

-- Build a banned words list — Every brand has words that do not fit.
-List them explicitly.
-Common bans: "synergy," "leverage," "disrupt," "guru," "rockstar."
+- Build a banned-words list — Every brand has words that do not belong to it.
+Name them.
+Usual suspects: "synergy," "disrupt," "guru," "rockstar," "seamless."

-- Test with three different writers — Give your voice guide to three people and have them write the same brief independently.
-Compare results.
-If the outputs diverge wildly, your guide needs more specificity.
+- Test with three writers — Hand the guide to three people, same brief, no coaching.
+If the outputs wander off in three directions, your guide needs more specificity, not more adjectives.

 Define Your Brand Voice in Minutes, Not Weeks